 Road controlling authorities may mark cycle symbols at intervals along the cycle path.
 This is not a requirement but, as exclusive cycle paths are rare, it can be useful to do so to emphasise to people who are not cycling (motorcyclists, pedestrians or horse riders etc) that they are not entitled to use this path.

-When using bollards or other end of path treatments on cycle-only paths, for example to restrict access by other vehicles, the placement of the bollard is very important in terms of path user safety.
-The bollards need to be conspicuous and may require supporting pavement marking.
+When using access control devices such as bollards or other end of path treatments on shared paths, for example to restrict access by other vehicles, the placement of the device is very important in terms of path user safety.
+The devices need to be conspicuous and may require supporting pavement marking.